sdhutchins/grad-school-app-toolkit/README.md

 application materials.
 - **Checklist**: A checklist to keep track of important deadlines and ensure you have all required documents prepared.

-## 📂 Repository Structure

-- `templates/`: Contains blank templates for all major application documents.
-- `examples/`: Sample statements and CVs with annotations.
-- `guides/`: Writing tips, formatting guides, and checklists.

 ## ✍️ How to Use This Repository

 1. **Clone or Download**: You can clone this repository to your local machine or download the templates you need directly.